 Who you know matters – all hands meeting

-Practically every feedback from the conferences we have organised, reveals two main reasons why people attend conferences – attendees want to learn new things and network with other like-minded guests.
+Practically every feedback from the conferences we have organized, reveals two main reasons why people attend conferences – attendees want to learn new things and network with other like-minded guests.

 Usually large portion of time is dedicated to delivering stimulating content but a lot less attention is devoted to help attendees to meet each other.
-While choosing the event app make sure that it also has a networking event app functionality.
+While looking for interactive events apps make sure that they also have a networking functionality.

 With the networking function in the event app Worksup, participants can openly discuss topics that are relevant to them and create social ties in the process.
 These sessions can be then seamlessly bridged into the networking breaks without disrupting the ongoing conversations.